eth-protocol-fellows/cohort-five/projects/eods-specification.md

 Today, ETH delegators allocate their principal to node operators off-protocol, via staking pools.

 The pain is that off-protocol ETH delegation is easily captured by exogenous influences, as seen today in liquid staking, leading to the centralization of staking pools, in the detriment of protocol safety.
-Delegators are given no real voting power, and no meaningful role in protocol.
+Delegators are given no real voting power, and no meaningful role in the Protocol.

 The project addresses inefficiencies associated with the limits of what the Ethereum Protocol can detect and how it defends itself, in the context of delegated proof of stake.
-It also proposes a shift in validator economics *design philosophy* for the scope of leaping towards SSF(Single Slot Finality) implementation, with overall improved protocol resilience:
+It also proposes a shift in validator economics *design philosophy* for the scope of leaping towards SSF (Single Slot Finality) implementation, with overall improved protocol resilience:

 - The Protocol cannot see ETH delegations, so its reach and ability to control Validators is limited in that aspect.
 The project addresses this issue, helping the Protocol disambiguate the Validator role and "see" the staking scene actors.